Top Trim and Molding Ideas

 Box Beams: What They Are

+Not all molding and trim ideas need to affect the lower half of the walls.
 A soaring space comes down to earth with trimwork known as box beams.
 Intricate combinations of wood pieces, box beams can stretch across a ceiling in a parallel manner or create a pattern overhead, such as a series of squares.

 5 of 11